 Using E-commerce Custom Types with Custom Component Inputs

-Creators can use these custom fields to select products, collections, and other e-commerce platform resources from a searchable list.
+When you use e-commerce plugin custom types with component inputs, your teammates can use these custom fields to select products, collections, and other e-commerce platform resources from a searchable list.
 Your component receives the selected resource's handle as a prop, which you can use to fetch and consume data from your e-commerce platform.

-- Display a selected product's details.
+- Displaying a selected product's details

-- Display a selected product collection.
+- Displaying a selected product collection

 Providing a searchable list for selecting e-commerce platform resources reduces the risk of data entry errors when compared to requiring users to manually enter handles or resource IDs and offers better UX when using your components.